awsdocs/amazon-sns-developer-guide/doc_source/sms_publish-to-topic.md

 ### Adding an SMS subscription to your topic<a name="sms_add_subscription_sdks"></a>

-The following examples show how to add an SMS subscription to a topic using the Amazon SNS clients that are provided by the AWS SDKs\.
+The following examples show how to add an SMS subscription to a topic using the Amazon SNS clients that the AWS SDKs provide\.

 ------
 #### [ AWS SDK for Java ]

-The following example uses the `subscribe` method of the `AmazonSNSClient` class in the AWS SDK for Java:
+The following example uses the `subscribe` operation of the `AmazonSNSClient` class in the AWS SDK for Java:

 ```
 public static void main(String[] args) {